Thodor12/RSA-Resources/README.md

 # RSA-Resources

 This website will contain popular posts made by the community in order to easily consolidate them all in one place.
+- It is a subdomain of https://robloxscriptassistance.org/

-Currently moderated by Thodor12 and PogChonk.
+This repository is currently only moderated by Thodor12 and PogChonk.

 # Contributing